 The next step in the production of alcohol is dehydration.
 The remaining 5.4% is in fact water.
 This is removed in the dewatering process with the help of a so-called molecular sieve.
 The final product now has a purity level of over 99.95%.
 Depending on the application, the process is stopped earlier.
 Because as you remember the ethanol used for our fireplaces should contain only 96.6% ethanol.
 The ethanol with the degree of purity of over 99.95% is intended for blending with petrol for engines.

 A great advantage of producing ethanol is that it produces many useful by-products.
 The settled fats, proteins, and plant fibres can easily be processed into food, feed, and fertiliser.

 So What is Bioethanol?
 Questions About our Products?

-Bioethanol is a spirit which are used for ethanol fireplaces, as will create a nice flame.
+Bioethanol is a spirit that is used for ethanol fireplaces, and it will create a nice flame.
 If you order a bigger amount it will be cheaper to buy.
-Enjoy the nice flame and heat at you home.
-We are shipping ethanol to the UK, with a delivery time on usually 2-3 business days from the order has been completed.
+Enjoy the nice flames and heat in your home.
+We ship bio ethanol fuel to the UK, and the delivery time is usually 2-3 business days from the order has been completed.
 This fuel do also work for outdoor use, but if there is a lot of wind it will affect the flame – so be careful.

-If you have further questions about our products or especially about ethanol, we would be pleased to contact you or feel free to contact us.
-We are available on weekdays by phone, email and our online chat.
-Our competent and expert team is looking forward to being at your service.
+If you have further questions about our products or especially about bio ethanol fuel, feel free to contact us.
+We are available on weekdays by phone, email, and live-chat.
+Our competent and expert team is looking forward to help you.